thisistheplace/openwindenergy/README.md

 There are also **optional** environment variables that can be set in `.env`:

 - `BUILD_FOLDER`: Absolute path to build folder where datasets will be downloaded and output files created.
-This will replace the default `build-cli/` or `build-docker/` build folder.
+This will replace the default `build-cli/` build folder. *Note: only used if local (non-Docker) build.*

 - `TILESERVER_URL`: URL of [TileServer GL](https://github.com/maptiler/tileserver-gl) instance where you will host your mbtiles, eg. `https://tiles.openwind.energy`.
 This variable is used when creating the MapLibre-GL test site in `[build-directory]/app/index.html` and the related TileServer-GL `*.json` style files in `[build-directory]/tileserver/styles/`.

-- `GEONODE_BASE_URL`: URL of GeoNode instance to use when uploading data to GeoNode instance through `geonode-upload.sh`.
+- `GEONODE_BASE_URL`: URL of GeoNode instance to use when uploading data to GeoNode instance through `geonode-upload.sh`. *Note: only used if local (non-Docker) build.*

-- `GEOSERVER_BASE_URL`: URL of GeoServer instance to use when uploading data to GeoNode instance through `geonode-upload.sh`.
+- `GEOSERVER_BASE_URL`: URL of GeoServer instance to use when uploading data to GeoNode instance through `geonode-upload.sh`. *Note: only used if local (non-Docker) build.*

-- `ADMIN_USERNAME`: Username of GeoNode user to use when uploading data to GeoNode instance through `geonode-upload.sh`.
+- `ADMIN_USERNAME`: Username of GeoNode user to use when uploading data to GeoNode instance through `geonode-upload.sh`. *Note: only used if local (non-Docker) build.*

-- `ADMIN_PASSWORD`: Password of GeoNode user to use when uploading data to GeoNode instance through `geonode-upload.sh`.
+- `ADMIN_PASSWORD`: Password of GeoNode user to use when uploading data to GeoNode instance through `geonode-upload.sh`. *Note: only used if local (non-Docker) build.*

 ## How it works